 On this second anniversary of the collapse of the Salvation Army Thrift Store at 22nd and Market, a miracle survivor met her rescuer.

-Talk Philly Arts Contributer, Joel Gibbs, was here to speak with us about several upcoming entertaining things that are happening in the City.
+Joel Gibbs, our Arts Contributor, was here to speak with Pat about upcoming events in the city.

 A group went to Haiti to help, but ended up needing help themselves.

 Yannick, the dynamic Maestro of the Philadelphia Orchestra, is daring himself in bringing to life a long held dream.

 For art lovers, Friday is a big day at the Barnes Foundation.

 “Rock Star Status.”
 That’s not the way Vatican analysts usually describe a Pope.
 But after two years of a Pope Francis papacy, “Rock Star” seems to be part of his early legacy.

 Dr. Leon Rosenberg spoke with Pat Ciarrocchi about his plan to fight stress and sadness during the holiday season.

 Monday, December 15, Dom Giordano of Talk Radio 1210 WPHT will host a night of food, politics and celebrity guests all for a good cause.